 Seeing how much time you spend in iOS apps

-With iOS 9 and later, customers can check the amount of battery used by each app on their iOS device at any time by going in Settings → Battery.
+Customers can check the amount of battery used by each app on their iOS device at any time by going in Settings → Battery.
 That’s where you can also see how much time per day or week you’ve spent using apps on your device.

 1) Open the Settings app on your iOS device.